Cresc3ntRose/LoRaSim-for-Concurrent-Transmission/README.md

    ```bash
    cargo run -- --random
    ```
-   This command generates random LoRa packets and saves them to the data directory.
+   This command generates random LoRa packets, saves them locally, and performs the simulation using these packets.

 2. Run Simulation with Existing Packets
    ```bash